 (3) Lanes of Dance.
 Social Tango is danced in a "rectangle", not a circle.
 Each lane is approximately 3 feet wide, with a couple in front and behind.
 The outside lane progresses steadily around the floor, and if it becomes too crowded, then a second lane can form just inside - sort of like I-25 at rush hour.
 Hapless dancers who can't navigate congregate in the middle.
 To enter the dance floor, you watch for a gap, catch the eye of the on coming leader and merge with traffic.
 It is frowned upon to clog up the freeway or race around.

 (5) Romance and Dating are separate from Tango.
-Despite the sultry if not sexy reputation imposed on tango, it is treated as a dance, not a date.
+Despite the sultry if not sexy marketing imposed on tango, it is treated as a dance, not a date.
 A date is "Do you want to meet for Dinner?".
 A dance is giving your best to your partner in terms of music, connection, feeling and caring.

 Intimacy and closeness